GatorCogitate/cogitate_tool/README.md

 The Feature 1 tool was built with the purpose of trying to determine if there was a student within the group who was only writing test cases.
-The tool pydriller to retrieve information regarding commits from any repository and the program will scan through looking for the word "test".
+The tool pydriller was used to retrieve information regarding commits from any repository and the program will scan through looking for the word "test".
 The program will display the following information.

 - Authors within the repository
 - List the various commits by an individual